http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 `http4k-tools-traffic-capture` as the first module in this space - it allows you to capture and replay HTTP traffic to/from a folder structure or any other source you can think of!

+{{< kotlin file="traffic.kt" >}}

 #### Bridging the divide to http4k

 It's easy enough to start from scratch with http4k, but we know that many of you have existing codebases that you want to migrate to http4k.
 Having done this ourselves, we know that it can be a bit of a pain to get started, which is why to make this easier, we've added a new `http4k-bridge` namespace which provides a set of modules to help you bridge the gap between http4k and other JVM technologies.
-This will be accompanied by a set of how-to guides which will cover the basics and strategies for migration.
-Here's a list of the initial technologies in the Bridge namespace:
+We have provided a set of [examples](/ecosystem/http4k/reference/bridge/) which cover the basics and strategies for migration.
+Here's a list of the initial technologies in the bridge namespace:

 - Helidon
 - Jakarta (handles Quarkus any any other Jakarta EE server)